MasonSyj/SoftwareTools/GitActivity/README.md

 ```
 git clone --branch <branchname> <remote-repo-url>

-clone from a remote respoitory and immediately change to specific branch (only one more move compared with general way)
+//clone from a remote respoitory and immediately change to specific branch (only one more move compared with general way)

 git clone -b passwordless-auth --single-branch <remote-repo-url>

-clone and track only a specific branch
+//clone and track only a specific branch

 git reset --hard origin/main

-reset your remote branch to origin
+//reset your remote branch to origin

 git rm --cached path/to/file/filename

-if a file a already tracked but want to untrack, first step is to add to gitignore, second is to run the above commands.
+//if a file a already tracked but want to untrack, first step is to add to gitignore, second is to run the above commands.
 ```

 # Online Git exercise